Thaurac Via Ferrata

 Discover our other activities

-Naturéo Sport & Aventure offers a range of canyoning, via-ferratas, rando-rappel and rock-climbing courses in the Hérault and Gard departments.
-We cover the area from the Montpellier hinterland through the Cévennes to the Massif du Caroux…
+Naturéo Sport & Aventure offers various canyoning, via ferrata, rappelling hikes, and rock climbing routes in Hérault and Gard.
+We cover the area from the Montpellier hinterland to the Caroux Massif through the Cévennes…